 There are two main ways of using wood to heat a domestic property:

-• Stand-alone stoves providing space-heating for a room.
-Generally they are 6–12 kW in output, and some models can be fitted with a back boiler to provide water heating.
+• Stand-alone stoves providing space heating for a room.
+Generally they are 6–12 kW in output, and some models can be fitted with a back-boiler to provide water heating for hot water and/or radiators.

-Boilers would be subsidised under the proposed Renewable Heat Initiative, but stoves and open fires would not be.
-The concerns about stoves include difficulty of monitoring the output, possible use of non-renewable fuels (e.g. coal), and air pollution.
+Boilers can be subsidised under the Renewable Heat Initiative.
+Stoves with a back-boiler to provide central heating are also covered, but stoves without a back-boiler and open fires are not.
+The concerns about stoves include difficulty of monitoring the output, possible use of non-renewable fuels (e.g. coal), and air pollution – wood smoke from a dirty stove may be carcinogenic.

 Log fires are attractive but labour intensive.
 The work required can be minimised by using the fire to heat a large quantity of water, which then supplies the heat required for the dwelling.